 With Tim Uys, Director of Design at MAKO Design

 Tim Uys has spent 25 years as a senior leader and lecturer in the industrial design and mechanical engineering world.
-He has worked for Nike Golf, Dell, Qualcomm, Ironman, and many others while the director of design for IDOne, which was one of the top Austin design firms back in the early days before it was acquired.
-For the past 6 years, Tim has been the head of design for our very own Mako Design out of our Austin, Texas office.
-Today Tim is going to share some valuable knowledge on how inventors, startups, and small manufacturers can understand the importance of design for manufacturing, 3 big tips on how to succeed in doing it, and where DFM fits into the overall product development process.
+He has worked for Nike Golf, Dell, Qualcomm, Ironman, and many other prominent companies as the Director of Design for ID-ONE, which was one of the top Austin design firms before it was acquired.
+For the past 6 years, Tim has been the head of design at MAKO Design + Invent out of our Austin, Texas office.
+Today, Tim is going to share his extensive knowledge on how inventors, startups, and small manufacturers can better understand the importance of design for manufacturing, 3 big tips on how to succeed in doing it, and where DFM fits into the overall product development process.